Multivariate Analysis of Mixed Data: The R Package PCAmixdata: Abstract

 \section{Abstract}

-Mixed data type arise when observations are described by a mixture of numerical and categorical variables.
-The R package PCAmixdata extends standard multivariate analysis methods to incorporate this type of data.
-The key techniques included in the package are PCAmix (PCA of a mixture of numerical and categorical variables), PCArot (rotation in PCAmix) and MFAmix (multiple factor analysis with mixed data within a dataset).
-This paper gives a synthetic presentation of the three algorithms with details and elements of proof to help the user to well understand graphical and numerical outputs of the package.
-The three main procedures are illustrated on real data composed of four datasets caracterizing conditions of life of cities of Gironde, a south-west region of France.
+Mixed data arise when observations are described by a mixture of numerical and categorical variables.
+The \proglang{R} package \pkg{PCAmixdata} extends to this type of data standard multivariate analysis methods which allow description, exploration and visualization of the data.
+The key techniques/methods included in the package are principal component analysis for mixed data (\code{PCAmix}), varimax-like orthogonal rotation for \code{PCAmix}, and multiple factor analysis for mixed multi-table data.
+This paper proposes a unified mathematical presentation of the different methods with common notations, as well as providing a summarised presentation of the three algorithms, with details to help the user understand graphical and numerical outputs of the corresponding \proglang{R} functions.
+This then allows the user to easily provide relevant interpretations of the results obtained.
+The three main methods are illustrated on a real dataset composed of four data tables characterizing living conditions in different municipalities in the Gironde region of southwest France.